damdafayton/Heritage/README.md

 # HeritageDapp

-This is a Web3 app to deliver your important stuff (data/assets) to your heirs without human intervention after you die.
+This is a Web3 app to deliver your important data/assets to your heirs after you die without human intervention thanks to the de-centralized smart contract technology.

 <div style="display:flex;">
     <a target="_blank" href="./assets/screenshots/Simulator Screenshot - iPhone 15 Pro Max - 2024-03-14 at 11.50.37.png"><img height="600px" src="./assets/screenshots/Simulator Screenshot - iPhone 15 Pro Max - 2024-03-14 at 11.50.37.png"></a>